 project.json to define your .NET Standard project.

-In order to consume PCL projects in any .NET Standard project you need to add a package target fallback for the PCL profile you want to consume.
+In order to consume PCL projects in a .NET Standard project targeting versions 1.0 through to 1.6, you need to add a package target fallback for the PCL profile you want to consume.
 So let us assume you want to add

 MvvmCross.Bindings to your project.
 This library uses the PCL profile which has a signature that looks like

 portable-net45+win+wpa81+wp80.
 To add this as a target fallback you simply edit your